 Antique stone finish

-To show how authentic our standard stone looks, we are proud to show you why we chose this method above all others.
-Below you will see a section of carved limestone.
-This piece of stone was discovered on the outskirts of Rome, close to a place called Ostia.
-This was the main port in the area located on the river Tiber and thrived between the second and third century AD.
+To show how authentic our standard stone looks, we are showing below the very similar appearance of both one of our antiqued pieces and an original section of Roman carved limestone, which was discovered on the outskirts of Rome, very close to the historic town of Ostia.
+This was the main port in the area at that time and located on the river Tiber, and thrived between the second and third century A.D.

-The colour is applied over wet stone to give us the opportunity to create light and dark areas.
+The antiquing colour is applied over wet stone, this gives us the ability to move the colour around, creating light and dark areas where required.